estebanhernandez-fin/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Esteban Hernandez is a Ph.D. student in Finance at Florida Atlantic University, expecting to graduate in the spring of 2024.
-Esteban currently serves as a graduate research assistant to Dr. Luis Gacia-Feijo, conducting literature reviews, collecting data, maintaining data files, and assisting with data analysis in the areas of international finance and investments.
+Esteban is currently pursuing a Ph.D. degree in Finance at Florida Atlantic University, with expected graduation in the spring of 2024.
+He is also assisting Dr. Luis Garcia-Feijoo with his research in the areas of investments and international finance.
+In this capacity, Esteban conducts literature reviews, collects & maintains data files, and assists Dr. Garcia-Feijoo with the analysis & interpretation of observed financial data.

 In addition to his duties as a graduate research assistant, Esteban is working on various individual research projects on the topics of ETFs, military CEOs, and private equity.

-Esteban has lectured undergraduate level Advanced Managerial Finance, Cases in Financial Management, and graduate-level Financial Modeling.
+Esteban has taught ‘Advanced Managerial Finance’ and ‘Cases in Financial Management’ to undergraduates at Florida Atlantic University and a financial modeling course at the graduate level.

 Esteban resides in Boca Raton, Florida, with his wife, Janice.
 The two are devoted parents to Gabriela, Evan, Gabriella, and Mia.
-In addition to academia, Esteban has a passion for coaching youth basketball.
+In addition to academics, Esteban has a passion for coaching youth basketball.